learn-co-curriculum/wsl-setup/README.md

 **Setting up PostgreSQL allows simple production-level database integration into a Rails project.
 This allows easy hosting on Heroku with only a little setup.**

 1) First, we want to [Download PostgreSQL for Windows](https://www.postgresql.org/download/windows/) - download the Interactive Installer.
-2) Once everything is downloaded, you can verify proper operation by typing in your terminal
+2) Once everything is downloaded and installed, you can verify proper operation by typing in your terminal

     ```
     psql -p 5432 -h localhost -U postgres